lark-parser/lark/docs/json_tutorial.md

 {Tree(string, [Token(ANONRE_1, "key")]): [Tree(string, [Token(ANONRE_1, "item0")]), Tree(string, [Token(ANONRE_1, "item1")]), Tree(number, [Token(ANONRE_0, 3.14)]), Tree(true, [])]}
 ```

 This is pretty close.
-Let's write a full transformer that can handle the tokens too.
+Let's write a full transformer that can handle the terminals too.

 Also, our definitions of list and dict are a bit verbose.
 We can do better: